ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 its data handle and `required_span_size()` is valid.
 Thus, the only thing the user would need to check would be whether the data handle is sufficiently aligned.

+The same LEWG reviewer who suggested `detectably_invalid` had originally thought it would make `is_sufficiently_aligned` unnecessary.
+However, after reviewing R2 of this paper, that reviewer changed their mind.
+They now agree with us that `is_sufficiently_aligned` is useful by itself.
+All their concerns would be addressed by making `is_sufficiently_aligned` a nonmember function, rather than a member function of `aligned_accessor`.

 ### Alternative: Nonmember `is_sufficiently_aligned`